A Guide to Hybrid App Development

 Introduction

-The number of mobile phone users is forecast to reach over 4.6 billion in 2019—no wonder that digital businesses have stopped asking themselves whether they should build a mobile app a long time ago.
+The number of mobile phone users is forecast to reach 7.49 billions in 2025 — no wonder that digital businesses have stopped asking themselves whether they should build a mobile app a long time ago.
 Now, they’re asking which mobile development approach they should take.

 Choosing the right mobile development approach is never easy.
 One has to balance conflicting priorities, plan for months and years ahead without knowing how the mobile landscape will look like in the future, and somehow meet growing user expectations while sticking to a budget.